whitewater-guide/gorge/README.md

 - Do not filter by `codes` and `since` inside worker.
 They are meant to be passed to upstream.
 Empty `codes` for all-at-once script must return all available measurements.
 - Return null value (`nulltype.NullFloat64{}`) for level/flow when it's not provided
 - Pay extra attention to time zones!
-- Pass variables like access keys via script options
+- Pass variables like access keys via script options, but provide environment variable fallbacks
 - Provide sample http requests (see `requests.http` files)
 - Be forgiving when handling errors: only exit harvest function on real stoppers.
 If a single JSON object/CSV line causes error - log it then process next entry.